 How to Start a Holiday Decorating Business

 If you enjoy decorating for the holidays, and are creative and handy with tools, a holiday decorating home business can be a profitable business for you.
 Holiday decorating businesses make the inside and/or outside of homes and businesses festive.
-Because of its seasonal nature, this could be a second home business that you could piggyback on another that is busy the rest of the year, such as an interior design or home staging business.
-Or, it can be a seasonal side-business to make extra money along side a job.
+Because of its seasonal nature, this could be a second home business that you could piggyback onto another that is busy the rest of the year, such as an interior design or a home staging business.
+Or, it can be a seasonal side-hustle to make extra money.

 No special training required

 Takes time to build client base

 Types of Holiday Decorating